 - Soy isoflavones have been used for overall health.

 - Soy is a rich, plant-based source of phytoestrogens.

 - Soy protein isolate is a form of soy which involves removal of most fats and sugars and offers a higher concentration of protein compared to soy concentrate.

 - Soy protein isolates contain all of the essential amino acids required from the diet.

 - Soy isoflavones promote heart health.

 - Soy isoflavones provide nutritional support during menopause.

-- Soy isoflavones are a natural solution to help alleviate menopausal symptoms.
+- Soy isoflavones are a natural solution to help with menopausal symptoms.